srcurran/srcurran.github.io/index.md

 In 2015 I moved from SF to Chicago.
 In 2017 I moved from Chicago to Portland.
 I primarily work remotely, but I always like an excuse to travel.

-I am currently **available for projects**. & always up to chat about new opportunities.
+I am currently **available for projects** & always up to chat about new opportunities.

 Drop a line: [srcurran@gmail.com](mailto:srcurran@gmail.com){: .link} or [617.571.6723](tel:16175716723){: .link}